Progressive Growing of Video Tokenizers for Temporally Compact Latent Spaces: Conclusion and Limitations

 This paper makes the following main contributions: \begin{itemize} \item We adopt the continuous-token \magvit architecture as our base model and make several modifications to make it more efficient and amenable to our method of growing the model from \fourx to \eightx and \sixteenx compression.
 The modifications preserve the quality of the base \fourx \magvit.
 We call our model \textbf{\lio} (abbreviation for \textbf{Pro}gressive growing of \textbf{Mag}ViT-v2 for continuous-space tokens). \item We present our progressive model growing technique to train \lio for high temporal compression ratios, achieving up to \eightx and even \sixteenx.
 Notably, we are the first to achieve high-quality reconstruction with a \sixteenx temporal compression model.
-Evaluations on video benchmarks show that our models deliver significantly better reconstruction quality than simply extending existing video tokenizers for high compression. \item We showcase the effectiveness of our highly compressed latents for text-to-video generation with DiT.
-Experiments on the text-to-video evaluation benchmark~\cite{huang2024vbench} reveal that DiT trained with our \sixteenx temporal-compression latents achieves comparable or slightly higher quality than the standard \fourx compression, while significantly enhancing efficiency. \end{itemize}
+Evaluations on video benchmarks show that \lio delivers significantly better reconstruction quality than simply extending existing tokenizers for higher compression.
+Our method also consumes $\sim2.7\times$ less training time compared to full model training. \item We showcase the effectiveness of our highly compressed latents for text-to-video generation with DiT.
+Experiments on the text-to-video evaluation benchmark~\cite{huang2024vbench} reveal that DiT trained with our \sixteenx temporal-compression latents achieves comparable or slightly higher quality than the standard \fourx compression, while significantly enhancing efficiency and token length. \end{itemize}